 Hey y'all - Cool Dad here.
 Ever since I was a little kid, I wanted to thru-hike the AT.
-It remained a nagging thought in the back of my mind for nearly two decades - then it got loud enough to warrant my attention.
+It remained a nagging thought for nearly a decade - then it got loud enough to warrant my attention.
 So I quit my unfulfilling job(s) in Seattle and commenced hiking north from Springer in the spring of 2016.
 And I'm exceedingly thankful I did.
 The people I met, the things I saw, the gross foods I ate - not a day goes by without fondly remembering life on the trail.
 If you've already thru-hiked a long trail, you know exactly what I'm talking about.
 If you're thinking about tackling a long-distance hike, do it.
 Do it now.
 I'm probably gonna do it again...

 Throughout my 2016 AT thru-hike, I consistently carried one of the heavier packs on the trail.
 I knew this was gonna be the case when I started – and

 Almonds.
 You know, I was sure I'd be sick of these things by the time I finished my thru-hike.
 I generally remember the exact day I said no more to ma